djw8605/djw8605.github.com/publications.md

 * Weitzel, D., Bockelman, B., Fraser, D., Pordes, R., & Swanson, D. (2011, December).
 Enabling campus grids with open science grid technology.
 In Journal of Physics: Conference Series (Vol. 331, No. 6, p.
 062025).
 IOP Publishing.
 * Andrews, W., Bockelman, B., Bradley, D., Dost, J., Evans, D., Fisk, I., ... & Weitzel, D. (2011, December).
 Early experience on using glideinWMS in the cloud.
 In Journal of Physics: Conference Series (Vol. 331, No. 6, p.
 062014).
 IOP Publishing.

+## Awards
+* Best paper award: 2017: Data Access for LIGO on the OSG In Proceedings of the PEARC '17 Proceedings of the Practice and Experience on Advanced Research Computing

 ## Presentatations